zcraber/powered-by-azuracast/README.md

 # Powered by AzuraCast 📻
-An attempt to list the awesome radio stations around the world powered by the open source radio management software [AzuraCast](https://github.com/AzuraCast/AzuraCast).
+An attempt to list the awesome radio stations, around the world, powered by the open source radio management software [AzuraCast](https://github.com/AzuraCast/AzuraCast).
 Currently, the list is categorized based on the origin country.

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)